farudo24/California-Housing-Price-Prediction-with-Neural-Networks/README.md

 This project implements a deep neural network regression model to predict California housing prices based on the 1990 census data
 """
 California Housing Price Prediction with Neural Networks - Google Colab Version
-Author: [Your Name]
+Author: Dodwa Faruku
-Date: December 2024
+Date: December 2025

 This script implements a deep learning regression model to predict California housing prices based on the 1990 census data.